Tirana What to visit

 » Mother Teresa Square

-After Skanderbeg Square, this is the second largest square in the Albanian capital and is dedicated to Mother Teresa of Calcutta, who has Albanian roots.
+After Skanderbeg Square, this is the second largest square in the Albanian capital.
+It’s dedicated to Mother Teresa of Calcutta, who has Albanian roots.

 » Grand Park of Tirana